-With your Bachelor of Science in Health Science from Vermont State University, you’ll gain the professional knowledge and skills essential for your success in a wide range of health-related careers, including athletic training, health and wellness coaching, and more.
-Whichever path in this major you choose, your courses, internships, research, and clinical experiences will prepare you for any career in this growing field.
+With your Bachelor of Science in Health Science from Vermont State University, you’ll gain the professional knowledge and skills essential for your success in a wide range of health-related careers, including athletic training, health, and wellness coaching, and more.
+No matter the path you choose, your courses, internships, research, and clinical experiences will prepare you for any career in this growing field.

 Why Study Health Science at Vermont State?

 - Growing field: Health and wellness careers are highly marketable, both locally and nationally.
 Eight out of the top 20 fastest-growing occupations are allied health careers.

 - Community impact: Through this program, you’ll be equipped with tools to improve the quality of life of those in your community, regardless of the path you pursue.
 Our curriculum focuses on wellness promotion and injury and disease prevention in diverse populations.

 - Excellent graduate school preparation: Our health science program prepares you to enter graduate school, too.
 Our graduates frequently receive preferred admission to several schools, including Vermont State’s Master of Athletic Training, Russell Sage College Graduate School, and Albany College of Pharmacy & Health Sciences.
 Students can go on to earn a Master’s in Occupational Therapy (MS-OT), a Doctorate in Physical Therapy (DPT) from Russell Sage, or participate in the 3+4 Pharmacy Degree with Albany College of Pharmacy & Health Sciences.

 Students in this program choose a concentration to combine with their foundational classes.

 - Pre-Athletic Training

 To apply, please select Health Science from the list on the application.
 You will have opportunity to identify your concentration interest after you apply.